Top March Events around the DMV & WV

 Don’t miss a post!
 Get the latest local guides and neighborhood news straight to your inbox!

 After the busy winter holidays, life often seems to slow down in January.
 But many of us see the new year as the perfect time to try something different.
-Although it’s not great weather for outdoor festivals, the DMV boasts impressive cultural offerings including live theater, music, and world-class museums.
+Although it’s not great weather for outdoor festivals, the DMV boasts impressive cultural offerings including live theater, music, festivals and car shows.
 Check out our list of highlights as we start the new year.

 WASHINGTON D.C.

-Photo courtesy of Smithsonian’s National Zoo & Conservation Biology Institute
+Photo courtesy of Smithsonian’s National Zoo and Conservation Biology Institute

 Walter E Washington Convention Center